 It is true that you can buy processed foods, microwave meals, foods high in fat and sugar on a budget and leading this kind of lifestyle probably would be cheaper than buying fresh vegetables, fruit and other quality ingredients.
 However, you have to take into consideration the overall picture and the effects that buying more nutritional food will have on you.

 – Consuming more nutritional food gives the body what it needs, therefore keeping the body fuller for longer.
-Foods that are less nutritious will not fill you up for a long period and only increase cravings for food sooner, as a result you consume more food and that costs money.
+Foods that are less nutritious will not fill you up for a long period and only increase cravings sooner, as a result you consume more food and that costs money.

 – After a while of eating nutritional food the body will begin to require smaller portions as you’re giving the body the nutrients it needs, this means in the long run you will not need to eat as much and save money accordingly.